-Athletes competing on the last day of the individual event that precedes a team event do not have to pass the teams weigh-in.
+Athletes competing on the last day of the individual event that precedes a team event do not have to pass the teams weigh-in if they are inscribed in the plus categories.
+Athletes inscribed in the minus categories MUST weigh-in and a +5% weight tolerance will be given.